bcnichols3/formian/README.md

-An insect-based React module for easy, stylish and accessible controlled forms that closely mimic HTML syntax, and auto-include formatters and front-end validators.
+An insect-based module for creating controlled web forms for React.

+* Fun to write
+* Pre-packed with formatters and validators
+* Auto-injects styles (override without using `!important`)
+* Easy to customize
+* Familiar HTML-esque syntax

 **currently in alpha — use with caution**

-**This package requires that your project uses React and probably also Webpack**
+**This package requires that your project uses React**

 # Controlled form elements as React components